OscarW99/fastapi/README.md

-### Backend of a prototype social media application with FastAPI & postgresql.
+Building the backend of a prototype social media application with FastAPI & postgresql.

 Tools/concepts used:
 - APIs & CRUD operations